Anuradhapura kingdom: Early Anuradhapura period (377 BCE – 463 CE)

-Another notable king of the Anuradhapura kingdom is Valagamba (103, 89–77 BC), also known as Vatthagamani Abhaya, who was overthrown by five invaders from South India.
+Pulahatta (or Pulahatha) was deposed by Bahiya, who in turn was deposed by Panaya Mara, followed by Pilaya Mara, and later murdered by Dathiya in 88 BCE, until Valagamba finally deposed him, bringing an end to Tamil rule.
+Valagamba I (89–77 BCE), also known as Vatthagamani Abhaya, restored the Dutugamunu dynasty.
 He regained his throne after defeating these invaders one by one and unified the country again under his rule.
 During the times of Vasabha, Mahasena (274–301) and Dhatusena, the construction of large irrigation tanks and canals was given priority.
 Vasabha constructed 11 tanks and 12 canals, Mahasen constructed 16 tanks and a large canal, and Dhatusena built 18 tanks.
 Most of the other kings have also built irrigation tanks throughout Rajarata, the area around Anuradhapura.
 By the end of the Anuradhapura kingdom, a large and intricate irrigation network was available throughout Rajarata to support the agriculture of the country.
+However, during Valagamba's reign, doctrinal disputes arose between the Mahavihara (Theravada) and Abhayagiri (pro-Mahayana) traditions.Valagamba was overthrown by five invaders from South India.

 Saddha Tissa (137–119 BC), Mahaculi Mahatissa (77–63 BC), Vasabha (67–111), Gajabahu I (114–136), Dhatusena (455–473), Aggabodhi I (571–604) and Aggabodhi II (604–614) were among the rulers who held sway over the entire country after Dutthagamani and Valagamba.
 Rulers from Kutakanna Tissa (44–22 BC) to Amandagamani (29–19 BC) also managed to keep the whole country under the rule of the Anuradhapura kingdom.
 Other rulers could not maintain their rule over the whole island, and independent regions often existed in Ruhuna and Malayarata (hill country) for limited periods.

-During the final years of the Anuradhapura kingdom, rebellions sprang up and the authority of the kings gradually declined.
-By the time of Mahinda V (982–1017), the last king of the Anuradhapura kingdom, the power of the king had deteriorated that he could not even properly organize the collection of taxes.
+The Tripitaka was committed to writing in Pali at Aluvihara, Matale.
+Chora Naga (also known as Mahanaga) reigned from 63–51 BCE and was allegedly poisoned by his consort Anula.
+Queen Anula (48–44 BCE), widow of Chora Naga and later Kuda Tissa, became the first queen to rule Sri Lanka.
+She gained notoriety for having multiple lovers, many of whom were reportedly poisoned by her.
+Queen Anula was eventually killed by Kuttakanna Tissa.
+Vasabha (67–111 CE) is noted for the Vallipuram gold plate, fortifying Anuradhapura, constructing eleven tanks, and issuing several edicts.
+Gajabahu I (114–136 CE) invaded the Chola kingdom bringing back captives and recovering the sacred Tooth Relic of the Buddha.